BenAgro314/rob498_capstone/src/flow/README.md

 Within this directory, simply call make flow to generate the output binary flow_run.

 NOTE: On different machines, the location of the opencv installation may be different.
-Changing the PKG_CONFIG_PATH and possibly LD_FLAGS may be necessary to connect properly to wherever opencv is installed on the jetson.
+Changing the PKG_CONFIG_PATH and possibly LD_FLAGS in the Makefile may be necessary to connect properly to wherever opencv is installed on the jetson.

 TO-DO:
 - Ensure cv can access our HD Camera on the Jetson